 Chickens are social and affectionate creatures who form close bonds with one another and mourn the loss of friends.
 Unfortunately, they are among the most abused farmed animals.
 Whether bred for eggs or meat, chickens suffer intensive confinement and painful mutilation beginning on the day they hatch.

-Meet Louis (pictured below), a rescued chicken who was born into the egg industry.
-Thankfully, Louis is now living freely at a sanctuary, but each year millions of male chicks just like Louis are killed shortly after hatching by being suffocated in trash bags or thrown alive into a grinding machine.
+Meet Louis (pictured below), who was born into the egg industry.
+Thankfully, Louis is now living freely at a sanctuary, but each year millions of male chicks just like Louis are killed shortly after hatching by being blended alive in an industrial macerator, or suffocated among thousands of others in a large plastic trash bag.
 Unable to lay eggs, these helpless animals are deemed worthless by the egg industry.
-Like other chickens, Rex enjoys foraging, sunbathing, and exploring.
+Like other birds, Louis enjoys foraging, sunbathing, and exploring.

 All of us can play a role in ending this suffering by cooking with egg and meat replacements.
 Whether making a sandwich or baking a cake, all of your favorite foods can be made cruelty-free with simple substitutions.
-Check out our free Veg Starter Guide, and try out some delicious cruelty-free meals!
+Learn how in our free and easy Veg Starter Guide!